-- Provide the Placement Student with a clear induction programme to the Provider’s policies and working practices
+- Provide the Placement Student with a clear induction programme to the Provider’s policies, working practices and environment

-- Provide the Placement Student with a named supervisor or mentor
+- Provide the Placement Student with a named assessor/supervisor or mentor and their contact details

-- Facilitate, and where required participate in, any visits by Placement Director, Placement Adviser or Visiting Tutors
+- Facilitate, and where required participate in, any visits by the School

-- Report to the Placement Director any concerns about the Placement Student
+- Report to the School any concerns about the Placement Student

-- Respond to any concerns raised by the Placement Director, Placement Adviser, Visiting Tutor and/or Placement Student
+- Respond to any concerns raised by the School and/or Placement Student

 - Engage in assessment as and where required to do so